Spiritual Care is here to help you draw on your own spiritual strengths as a resource for your healing.

 Hospital Television Channels

 On-call chaplains (Protestant, Roman Catholic, Jewish and Muslim clergy) are available for after-hours emergencies.
 We are prepared to help you connect with your faith community, and to facilitate your own pastor’s visits in any way we can.
 We also provide consultation on medical ethics, religious practices, advance directives and end-of life issues.

-Crouse Hospital Chaplains
+Crouse Health Chaplains

 Rabbi Irvin Beigel